 Additionally, some 140 (11.5%) people in fact revealed a new desire for parenthood during quarantine.

 Specifically, the wish was mainly expressed by women.
-In most cases, the respondents referred “the will for change” (50%) and “the need for positivity” (40%) to be the main reasons of this intention.
+In most cases, the respondents referred to “the will for change” (50%) and “the need for positivity” (40%) to be the main reasons for this intention.
 Only six out of the 140 (4.3%), however effectively tried to get pregnant in this period.

 The study also measured people’s reported levels of sexual activity.
 712 respondents (66.3%) who did not experience the desire for parenting before the pandemic, nor during, reported no reduction in sexual intercourses – with no significant differences among genders.
 60% of the couples who were already involved in childbearing attempts, continued in this project and did not report a reduction in the number of sexual intercourses.

 Commenting on the limitations of the study, the authors add that “it is unknown whether these findings will result in a substantial modification of birth rate in the near future.”